railcressall/belly-button-challenge/README.md

 - - PLEASE FIND ACTUAL CODE IN THE STATIC/JS FOLDER TITLED "app.js"

 - **Bar Chart**: Displays the top 10 OTUs found in the selected individual.
-- **Bubble Chart**: Shows each sample with OTU IDs as x-values, sample values as y-values, and marker size and color.
+- **Bubble Chart**: Shows each sample with OTU IDs as x-values, sample values as y-values.
 - **Metadata Panel**: Displays demographic information of the selected individual.

 ## Usage